AngelGuillermoMontania/AngelGuillermoMontania/README.md

 - 📌 I live in San Juan, Argentina
 - 👀 I’m interested in Full Stack Developer, Front-End or Back-End!
-- 🎯 I specialize in JavaScript, React, Css, HTML, Node, Express, Sequelize and SQL
+- 🎯 I specialize in JavaScript, TypeScript, React, Vue, Css, HTML, Node, Express and SQL
-- 🌱 I’m currently learning English language, Java, Phyton, NestJs, MongoDB...
+- 🌱 I’m currently learning English language, Phyton, NestJs, MongoDB, ...
 - 🎓 I studied at Henry,Formar with Digital House and Oracle Next Education.
 Studying autonomously
 - 💞️ I seek to learn and grow as much as possible in the IT area
 - 🏀 I like basketball and rock and roll